Speculator (1797 ship)

 Speculator was launched in 1797 on the Thames.
 She may have served the British government between her launch and 1803.
 She then made one voyage as a whaler in the British southern whale fishery.
 What happened to her after her return is currently obscure.

 Career

 Speculator first appeared in Lloyd's Register (LR) in the volume for 1802.

+Speculator was valued at £2,000 in 1802.